kaznak/services-softwares-libraries/README.md

-# Awesome softwares
+# softwares

-A list of softwares including FLOSS, proprietary and SaaS mainly for business
+A list of softwares and libraries including FLOSS, proprietary and SaaS

 ## list